Use the into() method to specify the table to insert into.

 You can set flags recognized by your database server using the setFlag()

 method.
-For example, you can set a MySQL LOW_PRIORITY
+For example, you can set a MySQL LOW_PRIORITY flag like so:

 // INSERT LOW_PRIORITY INTO foo (bar) VALUES (:bar)